ShawnO86/cardGames/README.md

 This is a work in progress.

---to get it working on your machine:

---install package: npm i

---build: npm run build

---dev server: npm run dev

 Currently, the application will create a 52 card deck as an array and deal seven cards from it for two players.

 Each card in the deck array is an object representing each {suit, face}.